dmulyalin/salt-nornir-docker/readme.md

-If instead of publishing to Dockerhub want to run custom image locally, then after step 2 need to update `SALT/Dockerfile.saltstack` `FROM` directive to use custom image e.g. instead of `FROM dmulyalin/salt-nornir:latest` specify `FROM salt-nornir:py39-st3006.2-sn0.20.4` and run `docker compose up` as usual.
+If instead of publishing to Dockerhub want to run custom image locally, then after step 2 need to update `SALT/Dockerfile.saltstack` `FROM` directive to use custom image i.e. instead of `FROM dmulyalin/salt-nornir:latest` specify `FROM salt-nornir:py39-st3006.2-sn0.20.4` and run `docker compose up` as usual.

 Alternatively, can skip step 2 altogether and update `docker-compose.yaml` to